avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: CholeraToxin.jpg
   :width: 450

   Figure 4.
 Cholera toxin is a protein complex that consists of one CtxA protein bound to five CtxB proteins.
 This image shows the structure formed by the five CtxB proteins.
-Image credit: Wikipedia user Astrojan.
+Image credit: Visualisation author Wikipedia user Astrojan; depositors of the `CtxA protein structure in the PDB database`_: E.A.
+Merritt & W.G.J.
+Hol.

+.. _CtxA protein structure in the PDB database: https://www.rcsb.org/structure/1chq

 Note that *V. cholerae* is not the only pathogen that can cause acute watery diarrhoea; similar symptoms also be caused by other bacteria such as enterotoxigenic *E. coli* (ETEC).